Rebo4n/ip-monitoring/README.md

 - ❌ No SNS notifications

 Use "Metrics Only" mode when you want to collect the data but handle alerting through external tools (Prometheus, Grafana, etc.)

+**Key Design**: Lambda function never sends notifications directly - all alerting is handled by CloudWatch alarms for better separation of concerns.

 ## External Monitoring Integration